How Albert Pujols Is Fixing Everyone’s Problems

 This season won’t be the first time the Angels staff has used Pujols as an example for their hitters to follow.
 Last season, hitting coach Mickey Hatcher taught center-fielder Peter Bourjos how to shorten his swing by having him study tape of Albert Pujols while he was with the St. Louis Cadinals.
 Bourjos took to the lessons well, quieting his hands and simplying his swing to drop his strikeouts from 79 before the All-Star break to just 45 after it.
 Hatcher explains why Pujols makes such a great example:

-“His swing is so simple…You would love to have every kid learn that swing and that approach.
-It’s what we preach with, because it’s so controlled, from the hands getting through the zone to where the head needs to be.
+"“His swing is so simple…You would love to have every kid learn that swing and that approach.
+It’s what we preach with, because it’s so controlled, from the hands getting through the zone to where the head needs to be.“He has very little movement, which allows you to see the ball better.
+It’s a fact.
+You’ve got the guys who have the leg kicks and everything, too much movement, the consistency’s not there.“He’s a perfectionist, but he really understands his swing.”"

 The Angels couldn’t ask for a much better example for their hitters to follow.
 Pujols has never struck out 100 times in a season, and since his rookie season, hasn’t struck out more than 70 times.
 In 2006, he had nearly as many home runs (49) as strike outs (50).
 With Pujols now on the roster, it should make it even easier for him to mentor the younger hitters while he adds protection to those hitting around him.
 In short, the team is looking to Albert Pujols as the cure-all for the Angels offense this season.
 So, how much of an impact do you think he’ll have in 2012?
 Will he just produce great offense for himself or will his “aura of batting” elevate the lineup around him?